Master in Public Health

 - Medical records and health information techs

-How long does it take to complete the MPH degree program?
+How long does it take to complete the Online MPH degree program?

 The MPH program requires completion of 42 credit hours.
 If students take a full-time load each term—one class at a time continuously throughout the program—they should complete the program within 28 months.

 What is the job market like for people with Master in Public Health degree?